-Death toll in Pakistan mosque bombing claimed by Islamic State rises to 15
+Death toll in Pakistan mosque suicide bombing rises to 15

-QUETTA, Pakistan (Reuters) - The death toll from the bombing of a mosque in the southwestern Pakistani city of Quetta rose to 15 on Saturday, officials said, in an escalation of militant violence.
+QUETTA, Pakistan (Reuters) - The death toll from a suicide bombing at a mosque in the southwestern Pakistani city of Quetta rose to 15 on Saturday, officials said.

-An improvised explosive device ripped through the mosque during Friday evening prayers, killing 13 people and wounding more than 20, police said.
+The blast during Friday evening prayers wounded at least 20 other people, police said.

-Islamic State claimed responsibility for the bombing, which it said targeted an Afghan Taliban seminary.
+Islamic State claimed its suicide bomber carried out the attack to target an Afghan Taliban seminary.

+“The U.S. condemns this heinous terrorist attack in a place of worship,” Paul Jones, the U.S. ambassador to Pakistan, said in a statement.
+“I extend our condolences to the families of those who lost their lives.”

-Mineral and gas-rich Balochistan, of which Quetta is the capital, is at the centre of the $60 billion China-Pakistan Economic Corridor, part of China’s Belt and Road project.
+Mineral and gas-rich Baluchistan, of which Quetta is the capital, is at the centre of the $60 billion China-Pakistan Economic Corridor, part of China’s Belt and Road project.

 But violence in the province has fuelled concerns about the security of projects such as a planned energy link from western China to Pakistan’s southern port of Gwadar.

-Friday’s attack was the second in the city this week, while police said they had foiled another by killing a suicide attacker Rawalpindi city near Islamabad after he shot and killed two policemen.
+The attack was the second in the city this week, while police said they had foiled another by killing a suicide attacker in Rawalpindi city near Islamabad after he shot and killed two policemen.

-The Taliban denied in a statement that some of its members, including a top commander, were killed.
+The Taliban denied in a statement that some of its members, including a senior commander, were killed.

 Local officials in Quetta’s police and district administration would not confirm whether the Dar-ul-Aloom Shariah seminary belonged to the Afghan Taliban under a state policy which denies the presence of the group on its soil.